monadosquito/runner/README.md

 ## Notes

+- Options passed as arguments to the command overwrite ones read from a configuration file.
 - If a configuration file whose particular key is set to a value is present, then the key is used from it, otherwise a [default value](#table-2) is used.